 The goal of this study is to design a secure two-party protocol for running a dynamic controller without state decryption and input re-encryption, where the control performance with the protocol is sufficiently close to that of the original controller \eqref{eq:controller}.
 In other words, we will propose a secure protocol that outputs $\hat{u}(t)$ satisfying, for any given $\epsilon > 0$,

 for all $t \in \N_0$.

-We employ a client-aided computation model~\cite{Ohata2020-py} as a computation model for two-party computation.
-In this setting, although a client who queries two parties does not interact with them during computation, it provides not only protocol inputs but also auxiliary inputs.
-The parties use the auxiliary inputs to perform a protocol efficiently and return protocol outputs to the client.
+We adopt a client-aided computation model~\cite{Ohata2020-py} for two-party computation.
+In this setting, the client who initiates queries to two parties provides not only the protocol inputs but also auxiliary inputs, although it does not interact with them during the computation.
+The parties use these auxiliary inputs to execute the protocol efficiently and return the outputs to the client.
+We also assume peer-to-peer secure channels as a network model, which can be realized by standard symmetric-key encryption.
 Furthermore, throughout this paper, we assume the following standard assumptions for two-party computation.

 \begin{assumption} The parties who perform a protocol are semi-honest and do not collude with each other. \end{assumption}